3-manifolds/SnapPy/doc-source/installing.rst

 NOTE: The Windows version of SnapPy depends on the Microsoft Distributable Visual C++ Runtime.
-If you receive an error message saying "This application has failed to start because MSVCR90.DLL was not found" try downloading and installing `vcredist_x86.exe
+If you receive an error message saying "This application has failed to start because MSVCR90.DLL was not found" or "This application failed to start because the application configuration is incorrect. try downloading and installing `vcredist_x86.exe
 <http://www.microsoft.com/downloads/details.aspx?FamilyID=9b2da534-3e03-4391-8a4d-074b9f2bc1bf&displaylang=en>`_ from Microsoft.